SerenityOS/serenity/Base/usr/share/man/man2/pledge.md

 `pledge()` makes a promise to the kernel that from this moment on, the calling process will only use a subset of system functionality.

 Functionality is divided into a curated set of promises (described below), which can be combined to cover the program's needs.
-Both arguments are space-separated lists of promises.
+Both arguments are space-separated lists of promises, with each promise potentially prefixed with a '-'.

-Note that `pledge()` can be called repeatedly to remove previously-pledged promises, but it can never regain capabilities once lost.
+`pledge()` can be called repeatedly to forfeit previously-pledged promises, but it can never regain capabilities once lost.
+Previously-pledged promises can be forfeited by either specifying a subset of the previously pledged promises, or by prepending a '-' character to one or more promises in which case only these "negative" promises will be forfeited.
+It is an error to mix negative and non-negative promises in the same `pledge()` call.
+A negative promise has no effect if the same promise has already been forfeited.

 `promises` are applied to the current process, and will also be inherited by children created by [`fork`(2)](help://man/2/fork).